-These additional coverages can give you more peace of mind on the road.
+These additional coverages can give new drivers more peace of mind on the road.

 How to find cheaper car insurance for first-time drivers

 Finding cheap auto insurance for new drivers may take time and patience.
-You’ll want to shop around first and find the companies offering the best rates.
-From there, you’ll also want to find companies offering a range of discounts.
+Shop around first to find the companies offering the best rates.
+From there, look for companies offering a range of discounts that are applicable to you to help reduce the cost of new driver car insurance.
 Most auto insurers have a page dedicated to discounts.
-If you can’t find it, speak with a customer service representative.
+If you cannot find it, speak with a customer service representative.

 - Defensive driving course: Most insurance companies reward continued driver education courses.

-- Clean driving record: Keep your driving record clean of speeding tickets and accidents to get this discount.
+- Clean driving record: Keeping your driving record clean of speeding tickets and accidents is typically necessary to get this discount.

 - Security system: Location devices, alarms and other security features that protect your vehicle can help you save money.

-- Good student: Maintain a 3.0 grade point average, and your monthly insurance costs will go down because being a good student and a good driver often go hand in hand
+- Good student: Maintain a high enough grade point average, and your monthly insurance costs may go down with some insurers who reward good students and good drivers.

 The amount of each discount varies with each company, but the savings are always worth pursuing.
 When stacked together, you might be able to save a significant amount.